colbyj/bride-of-frankensystem/docs/building/monitoring_data.rst

 For SQLite databases only:

 * ``/admin/database_download`` downloads the full database file — useful for backups or offline analysis.
 * ``/admin/database_delete`` clears the database.
-The action is password-protected and creates an automatic backup, but only the table structure survives.
+The action is password-protected; only the table structure survives.
+It attempts to copy the SQLite file to a timestamped sibling first, but treat that copy as a courtesy, not a backup — it is not verified, does not include WAL/SHM sidecar files, and may not be reachable from where you're running BOFS (e.g. inside a container).

 .. warning::
-    Database deletion is irreversible (aside from the automatic backup).
-Make sure you have your own backup before using it.
+    Database deletion is irreversible.
+Take your own backup (``/admin/database_download``, or copy the ``.db`` file directly) before using it.

 Configuration
 -------------